-All staff at our school have high expectations of what our pupils can accomplish.
+All staff at our school have high expectations, both for themselves and of what our pupils can accomplish.
 We model these high expectations in our work with children, so that they develop a sense of self-belief and set high expectations for themselves.
 We celebrate pupils’ successes in all areas, both in and out of school, providing challenge to enable them to achieve more, and valuing risk-taking that allows children to learn from both their mistakes and their successes.

 A curriculum for curiosity